shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 # Chapter 3 – The Boots of Pantrinome

+The four wolf siblings entered their bedroom.

-“So what do we tell her?”
-Wryonin asked Lemilay as hung his utility belt on his bed.
+“So what do we tell Mother?”
+Wryonin asked Lemilay as he hung his utility belt on a hook on his bed.

 “She’s not coming today, don’t worry.”
-Lemilay brushed herself off outside the doorway.
+Lemilay took her brush and dusted herself off outside the doorway.

 “But what about next time we see her?”

 “Fine.
-We’ll just tell her Ersatzica got kidnapped, and that we saved her.”
+We’ll just tell her Ersatzica got kidnapped by evil cats, and that we saved her.”

 “But I *didn’t* get kidnapped.”
+Ersatzica climbed into her top bunk, above Mudrich’s.

 “They surrounded you.
 Cats and wolves are both mammals.”
+Lemilay said.

 “Well I hope the eye piece was worth it.”
+Wryonin remarked.

 “It will be, don’t worry.
 Just wait and see.”
-Lemilay smugly rubbed the telescope.
-Lemilay hung the brush up on the wall and stepped into the room, tiptoeing to her bed, bunked under Wryonin’s.
+Lemilay smugly rubbed the spyglass.
+She hung the brush up on the wall and stepped into the room, tiptoeing to her bed, bunked under Wryonin’s.

 “How are you feeling, Ersie?”
 Mudrich reached up and poked the bottom of Ersie’s top bunk.

 “Ow.”
 Ersie shifted, peeking over the edge at Mudrich.
 “I’m fine.
 A little tired, a little wet.
 But otherwise fine.”

 “That’s good.
-Hey do you wanna see something?”
+Hey, do you wanna see something?”

-“Sure.
-Hold on.”
+“Sure.”
 Ersie climbed down and sat on Mudrich’s lower bunk.
 “What?”

 Mudrich sat up cross-legged on her bed.
 “These.”
 She grinned from ear to ear, her jaw wide open.
+“I got them off the cat we killed when we rescued you today.”

 Two silver circular bands gleamed in the dim torch light.
 A blue streak flashed over them.